clustergarage/argus-controller/README.md

 - `pkg/client/`

 Changes should not be made manually to these files.
-When updating the definitions of `pkg/apis/fimcontroller/*` you just need to re-run the `update-codegen` script to regenerate the files listed above.
+When updating the definitions of `pkg/apis/fimcontroller/*` you should re-run the `update-codegen` script to regenerate the files listed above.

 ## Cleanup